zeeshanhaider0582110-hub/Student-Performance-Analytics-Portal-Week-5/README.md

 # EduTrack — Student Performance Analytics Portal

-A fully responsive front-end web application built using HTML5, CSS3, and JavaScript as part of a Web Development Internship — Weeks 1 through 5.
+A fully responsive front-end web application built using HTML5, CSS3, and JavaScript as part of a Web Development Internship — Weeks 5.

 ---